-Prior to starting his career, Justin graduated from the University of Iowa with a Bachelor of Music in Trombone Performance, a Bachelor of Arts in Arts Management and a Performing Arts Entrepreneurship Certificate.
+Prior to starting his career, Justin graduated from the University of Iowa with a Bachelor of Music in Trombone Performance, a Bachelor of Arts in Business Studies focusing in Arts Management and a Performing Arts Entrepreneurship Certificate.
 During his time in Iowa City, he received many prestigious awards including the Iowa Center for the Arts Scholarship, three time College of Liberal Arts and Sciences Scholarship recipient and two time winner of the exclusive Iowa Farm Scholarship.
 Justin was an Old Gold Scholar and graduated with Honors in Music and University Honors.

 Justin played in many of the premiere ensembles at the University of Iowa.
 These included the University of Iowa Symphony Band, University of Iowa Symphony Orchestra, Hawkeye Marching Band and the Johnson County Landmark big band.
 He traveled to and performed at the 2011 International Trombone Festival as a member of the University of Iowa Select Octet.
 Additionally, Justin was a participant in the 2012 Southeast Trombone Symposium where he spent a week working with the current trombonists of the New York Philharmonic and Atlanta Symphony.
 He was a semi-finalist in the orchestral excerpts competition during the Symposium.